SainsburyWellcomeCentre/aeon_docs/src/contributor/style_and_doc_guidelines.md

 * Code referenced in comments are surrounded by back ticks for readability.
 * Comments are used to describe variables where they are declared.

-## Additional Conventions
+## Additional conventions

 * Naming conventions:
   - Variable and function names are in lower snake_case (e.g. `exp_ref`, `infer_parameters` with a `_` in between each individual word representation).
   - Classes are in upper Snake_Case (e.g. `Alyx_Panel`).
   - Prefix 'n' is used for integer values e.g. `n_items`.
   - Suffix 'num' is used for referring to a particular instance e.g. `item_num`.
-  - Suffices that indicate unit measurement are used when using multiple units e.g. `wheel_deg` and `wheel_mm`.
+  - Suffixes that indicate unit measurement are used when using multiple units e.g. `wheel_deg` and `wheel_mm`.
   - Reuse of variable names (i.e. mutation) is generally avoided.
   - Variables across related files which share names should share meanings.
 * Comments are for explaining _what_ a particular chunk of code does when it may be unintuitive, not for explaining exactly _how_ the code does what it does.